itsinprog/itsinprog/README.md

 ## What am I working on
-* Automation tools and software for select clients
+* Automation tools and software
 * Membership services and websites
+* Fun stuff on the blockchain

 ## What am I working with
 * Node.JS
 * Rust
 * Python
+* Solidity

 ## How can you contact me
 * Email: [contact@lockpick.digital](mailto:contact@lockpick.digital)